pydantic/pydantic/changes/4216-raistleitner.md

-Pydantic didn't support setting fields containing "complex values" like dicts or lists from environment variables using nesting.
-This PR contains an implementation addressing this issue by checking which field the nested environment variable targets to, checking if the field is a complex value and if so, trying to parse the environment value as a JSON.
+Add support for setting nested fields containing complex values like dict or list from environment variables